Chapter 4 - Do Not Eat the Furniture

 Cathy looked at his offered palm.
 The nails were just slightly too pointed for humanity.
 Heat radiating from his skin made the air waver.

-“I need to know something first,” she said.
-“That warning about demons consuming their mates that Turnip mentioned… is that true?”
+"I need to know something first," she said.
+"That warning about demons consuming their mates that Turnip mentioned.
+Is that true?"

 Jeremy's expression did not change, but something flickered in those dark eyes.
 "Eventually?
 Yes.
 Gluttony demons develop attachments to their sources of power.
 The longer we feed on something, the hungrier we become for it.
 But that takes years, little witch.
 We have seven days."